beamtic/humanize/README.md

 # humanize
 humanize

-A small, but growing, collection of Linux command wrappers to make the terminal more userfriendly.
+A small collection of Linux command wrappers to make the terminal more user friendly.

-The idea is to create a more user-friendly, dialogue, based user experience when using common system commands.
+The idea is to create a more user-friendly, dialogue based, user experience when using common system commands.

 # How to use wrapper scripts from Humanize
 Running a humanize wrapper script will prompt the user for input, and give clear instructions as of what to do.